New pathology laboratory in Leeds comes a step closer

 The progress on the new pathology laboratory comes as the Trust has begun implementing its post-Covid recovery plan for the services it provides patients – including the wider pathology service.
 Amongst other things, this recovery plan includes a focus in the histopathology laboratory on delivering faster cancer diagnoses for patients, world-leading digital pathology innovation, developing automation to support quicker testing, and working to bring together sample reception processes in readiness for the new laboratory.

 The next stage of the new laboratory project is to complete engagement with staff and stakeholders on the new designs which the Trust hopes to finalise soon.
-The Trust is expecting to submit a Full Business Case for the development before the end of the year and is hoping to begin construction shortly afterwards.
+The Trust is expecting to submit a Full Business Case for the development before the end of the year and is hoping to begin construction early in 2022.

 Simon Worthington, the Trust’s Director of Finance, and Senior Responsible Officer for Building the Leeds Way, the Trust’s development of two new hospitals at Leeds General Infirmary along with the new pathology lab, said: “We’re delighted at the progress we have made on the new pathology laboratory development and we are hoping construction on the new facility can begin later this year.

 “It is part of our wider improvement plans to enable us to take a huge leap forward in how we deliver care for patients from Leeds and beyond and will also benefit pathology staff who’ll be working with state-of-the-art equipment and buildings.”

 The new facility will allow Leeds Teaching Hospitals NHS Trust to incorporate some of those services currently housed in outdated facilities in the Old Medical School at Leeds General Infirmary.
 Most of those services, as well as some of those delivered from St James’s University Hospital, will be incorporated in the new building.